-- a The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential or sensitive information which for special reasons would not be in the public interest. - b Councillors and staff shall not disclose confidential or sensitive information which for special reasons would not be in the public interest.
+- a The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential or sensitive information which for special reasons would not be in the public interest. - b Members and Officer shall not disclose confidential or sensitive information which for specialreasons would not be in the public interest.